Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: BEC of bi-magnons

 \subsubsection{Boson mapping}

-To describe dilute magnetic excitations on top of the fully polarized state, we prepare the Fock spaces for both single magnon excitations with quantum number $S^z=-1$ and bound pairs with $S^z=-2$ as the Hilbert space.
-Since single particles and bound pairs have repulsive interactions, we include an effective repulsive interaction in the Hamiltonian.
-The bound-pair creation operator is written as $b_{\bm k}^\dagger=(N_\Lambda)^{-1/2}\sum_{\bm q} g_{\bm q} a_{{\bm k}/2+{\bm q}}^\dagger a_{{\bm k}/2-{\bm q}}^\dagger$, where $a_{\bm k}^\dagger$ denotes the bosonic creation operator of a magnon with momentum ${\bm k}$, $N_\Lambda$ the number of the lattice sites, and $g_{\bm q}$ a form factor satisfying the normalization $2 (N_\Lambda)^{-1}\sum_{\bm q} |g_{\bm q}|^2=1$.
-This form factor is taken from the exact bound two-magnon eigenstate in the lowest-energy mode above the fully polarized state, which we can derive with various methods~\cite{Wortis1963,Mattis2006,ZhitomirskyT2010,UedaM2013}.
-The function $g_{\bm q}$ is real in spin-nematic phases in frustrated ferromagnets on the zigzag chain~\cite{KeckeMF}, the square lattice~\cite{ShannonMS}, and the body-centered-cubic lattice \cite{UedaM2013}, whereas, in a frustrated ferromagnet on the triangular lattice, $g_{\bm q}$ can be complex due to a chiral degeneracy~\cite{MomoiSK2012}.
+To describe dilute magnetic excitations on top of the fully polarized state, we set up Fock spaces for both single magnon excitations ($S^z=-1$) and bound pairs ($S^z=-2$) as the Hilbert space.
+To manage the state overlap between two magnons and a bound pair, we extend the Hilbert space and introduce an effective repulsive interaction in the Hamiltonian.
+The creation operator for a bound pair is expressed as $b_{\bm k}^\dagger=(N_\Lambda)^{-1/2}\sum_{\bm q} g_{\bm q} a_{{\bm k}/2+{\bm q}}^\dagger a_{{\bm k}/2-{\bm q}}^\dagger$.
+Here $a_{\bm k}^\dagger$ denotes the bosonic creation operator of a magnon with momentum ${\bm k}$, $N_\Lambda$ is the number of the lattice sites, and $g_{\bm q}$ is a form factor satisfying the normalization $2 (N_\Lambda)^{-1}\sum_{\bm q} |g_{\bm q}|^2=1$.
+We use the form factor derived from the exact bound two-magnon eigenstate in the lowest-energy mode above the fully polarized state, available through various methods~\cite{Wortis1963,Mattis2006,ZhitomirskyT2010,UedaM2013}.
+In spin-nematic phases in frustrated ferromagnets on the zigzag chain~\cite{KeckeMF}, the square lattice~\cite{ShannonMS}, and the body-centered-cubic lattice \cite{UedaM2013}, the function $g_{\bm q}$ is real, whereas, in a frustrated ferromagnet on the triangular lattice, $g_{\bm q}$ can be complex due to a chiral degeneracy~\cite{MomoiSK2012}.